Dustyroom/flat-kit-doc/index.md

 > _Specular_.
 Inspector interface

+#### Rim
-**Rim.** Rim was designed as one of the ways to make a specific effect of a color 'wrapping' from behind the object.
+Rim was designed as one of the ways to make a specific effect of a color 'wrapping' from behind the object.
 In some cases it can remind an outline effect.

 - **Rim Color** selects the color of the parameter.
 It works in HDR.
 - **Light Align** parameter rotates the rim.